 Sectors can be defined in a very broad or a very narrow way.
-Besides the classic economic separation in first, second and tertiary sectors, sector often means agriculture, forestry, heavy industry or banking.
-In practice, however, sector is even used to describe lower-level separations such as the 'vegetable sector' or the 'garment sector'.
+Besides the classic economic separation in first, second and tertiary sectors, sector often means agriculture, forestry, minating in a higher order of emergence that heavy industry or banking.
+In practice, howis greater than the sum of its parts.
+See the ever, sector is even used to describe lower-level separations such as the 'vegetable sector' or the 'garment sector'.
 See the Wikipedia page on sector.

-The M4P Operational Guide contains a more extensive glossary with terms relevant for MSD.
+extensive glossary with terms relevant for